How Civil Wars Start cover art

 Brought to you by Penguin.

-Civil wars are the biggest danger to world peace today - this book shows us why they happen and how to avoid them.
+Civil wars are the biggest danger to world peace today - this book shows us why they happen, and how to avoid them.

 Most of us don't know it, but we are living in the world's greatest era of civil wars.
 While violence has declined worldwide, civil wars have increased.
 This is a new phenomenon.
 With the exception of a handful of cases - the American and English civil wars, the French Revolution - historically it has been rare for people to organise and fight their governments.

-In How Civil Wars Start, acclaimed expert Barbara F. Walter, who has advised on political violence everywhere from the CIA to the US Senate to the United Nations, explains the rise of civil war and the conditions that create it.
+In How Civil Wars Start, acclaimed expert Barbara F. Walter, who has advised on political violence everywhere from the CIA to the U.S. Senate to the United Nations, explains the rise of civil war and the conditions that create it.
 As democracies across the world backslide and citizens become more polarised, civil wars will become even more widespread and last longer than they have in the past.
-This urgent and important book shows us a path back towards peace.
+This urgent and important book shows us a path back toward peace.

-©2022 Barbara F. Walter (P)2022 Penguin Audio
+© Barbara F. Walter 2022 (P) Penguin Audio 2022

 All stars